nammenam/neuromorphics/paper/thesis.typ

 == The Deep Learning Path

 #serif-text()[
 The critique by Minsky and Papert froze funding, but it did not kill the theoretical ambition.
-It was generally understood that if a single perceptron could not solve the XOR problem, a network of them—a Multi-Layer Perceptron (@mlp)—could.
+It was generally understood that if a single perceptron could not solve the XOR problem, a network of them---a Multi-Layer Perceptron (@mlp)---could.
 By stacking neurons into layers, the network could theoretically warp the input space to create complex, non-linear decision boundaries.
 The hardware was not the issue; the problem was the learning algorithm.

 In a single-layer perceptron, the error is obvious: if the output is wrong, the weights directly connected to that output are "to blame."
 But in a multi-layer network, how do you determine which neuron in the middle "hidden" layers contributed to an error at the end?
 This was the "Credit Assignment Problem," and it remained an insurmountable wall for over a decade.
 ]